-In addition to the input of required load rating data into this table, all relevant plans should also be uploaded to the "drawings" location within InspectTech if they have not been previously uploaded.
+In addition to the input of required load rating data into this table, all relevant plans should also be uploaded to the "drawings" location within AssetWise Inspections (formerly InspectTech) if they have not been previously uploaded.
 The term "relevant" refers to any drawing specific to the structure in question, regardless of whether it was referenced during the load rating process.
-This includes but is not limited to original design drawings, original contract drawings, and structure rehabilitation drawings.
+This includes but is not limited to original design drawings, original contract drawings, structure rehabilitation drawings, shop drawings, and GPR data.
 Note that this is in addition to including the referenced drawings in the Load Rating Report pdf.